Sarang-dev714/Basic-Calculator-using-Python/README.md

 ## How to run

 1. Make sure you have Python 3 installed.
-2. From the project folder run:
+2. From the .py folder run: